engineyard/ey-docs/pages/cloud-updates-december-2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update10><h2 id="update10">Minor: Engine Yard now supports the AWS regions Oregon and Brazil</h2></a>

+December 16th, 2011

+You can now choose to locate your Engine Yard environment in any of seven AWS regions.
+The two newest regions are:

+* US West (Oregon), us-west-2
+* South America (Sao Paulo), sa-east-1

+For more information, see [[Using multi-region on Engine Yard Cloud|using-multi-region-with-engine-yard-cloud]].

 <a href=#update9><h2 id="update9">Minor: engineyard gem update</h2></a>

 December 13th, 2011